MetaStark/vision-IoS/00_CONSTITUTION/ADR-006_2026_PRODUCTION_VEGA Autonomy and Governance Engine Charter.md

 - Issue governance alerts
 - Enforce zero-override policy

-No human agent, including STIG or LARS, may override VEGA decisions.
+No agent, including STIG or LARS, may override VEGA decisions.

 Only CEO may issue constitutional exceptions.